Second-order asymptotics for the block counting process in a class of regularly varying $\Lambda$-coalescents: Preliminary results

 \end{lem}

-\proofof{of Lemma \ref{lem:2.2}} We have $\Psi(1)=0$.
-Moreover, \eqref{e:3.2} shows that $\int_1^\iy dq/\Psi(q)=\infty$.
-Together with the strict positivity of $\Psi$ on $(1,\iy)$ and (\ref{e:cdi2}), this implies that $x\to F(x):= \int_x^\iy dq/\Psi(q)$ maps $(1,\infty)$ bijectively to $(0,\infty)$.
-Since $v$ is the inverse of $F$, it is clearly a strictly decreasing function and $(i)$ holds.
-Property $(ii)$ is clear by the definition of $v$ and fundamental theorem of calculus.
-Provided we show the claim in (iii), (iv) is clearly true due to \eqref{Espeed vstar}.
-Similarly
+\begin{pf*}{Proof of Lemma~\ref{lem:2.2}} We have $\Psi(1)=0$.
+Moreover, \eqref{e:3.2} shows that $\int_1^\iy \,dq/\Psi(q)=\infty$.
+Together with the strict positivity of $\Psi$ on $(1,\iy)$ and (\ref{e:cdi2}), this implies that $x\to F(x):= \int_x^\iy \,dq/\Psi(q)$ maps $(1,\infty)$ bijectively to $(0,\infty)$.
+Since $v$ is the inverse of $F$, it is clearly a strictly decreasing function and (i) holds.
+Property (ii) is clear by the definition of $v$ and fundamental theorem of calculus.
+Provided we show the claim in (iii), (iv) is clearly true due to \eqref {Espeed vstar}.
+Similarly,

-so (iii) and \cite{bbl1} Theorem 2 together imply \eqref{e:2.6}.
-The estimate in \eqref{e:2.8} follows easily from \eqref{e:2.6} by the triangle inequality, the (decreasing) monotonicity of $N$, and the fact that $v_t\in (1,\iy)$ for each $t>0$.
+so (iii) and \cite{bbl1} Theorem~2 together imply \eqref{e:2.6}.
+The estimate in \eqref{e:2.8} follows easily from \eqref{e:2.6} by the triangle inequality, the (decreasing) monotonicity of $N$, and the fact that $v_t\in(1,\iy )$ for each $t>0$.

-In the rest of the argument we prove (iii).
-This deterministic argument is a simplified version of the stochastic (martingale based) argument for \cite{bbl1}, Theorem 1.
-We will show a somewhat stronger statement: $\log\frac{v_t}{v_t^*}=O(t)$ as $t\to 0+$.
-In order to do this, for $n\in \N$, $n>1$ define the functions $v^{(n)}$ and $v^{*,(n)}$ by
+In the rest of the argument, we prove (iii).
+This deterministic argument is a simplified version of the stochastic (martingale based) argument for \cite{bbl1}, Theorem~1.
+We will show a somewhat stronger statement: $\log\frac {v_t}{v_t^*}=O(t)$ as $t\to0+$.
+In order to do this, for $n\in\N$, $n>1$ define the functions $v^{(n)}$ and $v^{*,(n)}$ by

-By Lemma \ref{lem:3.1}, $\Psi$ is strictly positive on $(1,\infty)$ and it satisfies $\int_1^n\frac {dq}{\Psi(q)}=\infty$, hence $v_t^{(n)}$ is well defined.
-Similarly, it is easy to see (and checked in \cite{bbl1}) that $\Psi^*$ is strictly positive on $(0,\infty)$ and $\int_0^n\frac{dq}{\Psi^*(q)}=\infty$, so $v^{*,(n)}_t$ is also well defined.
-Moreover, by \eqref{e:cdi} and \eqref{e:cdi2} for each $t>0$ we have that $v^{(n)}_t\nearrow v_t$ and $v^{*,(n)}_t\nearrow v^*_t$ as $n\to \infty$.
+By Lemma~\ref{lem:3.1}, $\Psi$ is strictly positive on $(1,\infty)$ and it satisfies $\int_1^n\frac{dq}{\Psi(q)}=\infty$, hence $v_t^{(n)}$ is well defined.
+Similarly, it is easy to see (and checked in \cite{bbl1}) that $\Psi^*$ is strictly positive on $(0,\infty)$ and $\int_0^n\frac{dq}{\Psi ^*(q)}=\infty$, so $v^{*,(n)}_t$ is also well defined.
+Moreover, by \eqref{e:cdi} and \eqref{e:cdi2} for each $t>0$, we have that $v^{(n)}_t\nearrow v_t$ and $v^{*,(n)}_t\nearrow v^*_t$ as $n\to\infty $.
 The functions $v^{(n)}$ and $v^{*,(n)}$ satisfy equations

-Hence $d\log{v_t^{(n)}}=-\Psi(v_t^{(n)})/v_t^{(n)} \, dt$ and $d\log{v_t^{*,(n)}}=-\Psi^*(v_t^{*,(n)})/v_t^{*,(n)} \, dt$.
+Hence, $d\log{v_t^{(n)}}=-\Psi(v_t^{(n)})/v_t^{(n)} \,dt$ and $d\log {v_t^{*,(n)}}=-\Psi^*(v_t^{*,(n)})/v_t^{*,(n)} \,dt$.
 This implies that

-Observe also that if $t$ is sufficiently small, then $v^*_t\ge 2$.
-Hence there exists a $t_2^*>0$ such that for all sufficiently large $n$ we have $\inf_{t\in[0,t_2^*]}v_t^{*,(n)}>1$.
-For such $n$ and $t\leq t_2^*$ one can rewrite the last identity as
+Observe also that if $t$ is sufficiently small, then $v^*_t\ge2$.
+Hence, there exists a $t_2^*>0$ such that for all sufficiently large $n$ we have $\inf_{t\in[0,t_2^*]}v_t^{*,(n)}>1$.
+For such $n$ and $t\leq t_2^*$, one can rewrite the last identity as